 Triangle d'Or & L'Avenue des Champs Élysées

-We’ve all heard of the Champs Elysées with its massive flagship Louis Vuitton store, but you may not know that the rest of this grand boulevard is lined with lots of mid-range shops like Sephora, Zara and Abercrombie & Fitch, with the exception of a few stores like the gorgeous Guerlain boutique at number 68.
-If you’re looking for a higher concentration of luxury locales, head just off the beaten track towards Avenue Montaigne and Avenue Georges V, which together form the Triangle d’Or, or the Triangle of Gold.
+We've all heard of the Champs Elysées with its massive flagship Louis Vuitton store, but you may not know that the rest of this grand boulevard is lined with lots of mid-range shops like Sephora, Zara and Abercrombie & Fitch, with the exception of a few stores like the gorgeous Guerlain boutique at number 68.
+If you're looking for a higher concentration of designer shopping in Paris head just off the beaten track towards Avenue Montaigne and Avenue Georges V, which together form the Triangle d'Or, or the Triangle of Gold.
 Avenue Montaigne is lined with all the big names: Dior, Chloé, Céline, Prada, Salvatore Ferragamo and Valentino, just to name a few.
-A gorgeous Hermès store with its original carved wooden storefront can be found on Avenue George V, and one of the most exclusive luxury hotels in the city, the Plaza Athénée isn’t far from here, and you don’t have to be a hotel guest to enjoy the 3 Michelin starred restaurant inside.
+A gorgeous Hermès store with its original carved wooden storefront can be found on Avenue George V, and one of the most exclusive luxury hotels in the city, the Plaza Athénée isn't far from here, and you don't have to be a hotel guest to enjoy the 3 Michelin starred restaurant inside.

 Louis Vuitton – 101 Av. des Champs-Élysées, 75008 Paris

 Guerlain – 68 Av. des Champs-Élysées, 75008 Paris

 Hermès – 42 Avenue George V, 75008 Paris

 Plaza Athénée – 25 Avenue Montaigne, 75008 Paris